top of page

 Fostering Innovation To Tackle Global Challenges

-The Sustainable Development Goals (SDGs), which the United Nations and its member states have committed to, serve as the UN system's compass for addressing humanity's most pressing challenges.
-As a delegate to the UN Science, Technology, and Innovation Forum for the SDGs, I contribute insights on how AI and deep tech innovation can help accelerate progress toward the SDGs.
+The Sustainable Development Goals (SDGs), which the United Nations (UN) and its member states have committed to, serve as the UN system's compass for addressing humanity's most pressing challenges.
+As a contributor to the UN Science, Technology, and Innovation Forum, I have shared insights on how AI and deep tech innovation can help accelerate progress toward the SDGs.

-Through public speaking and written contributions, I have provided the UN member states and stakeholders with recommendations on emerging technologies such as generative AI and marine carbon dioxide removal.
+Through public speaking and written contributions, I have provided stakeholders with recommendations on AI and other frontier technologies

 UN SDGs